FastEval/FastEval/README.md

 If your model uses an unsupported prompt format, API client or is loaded in some other way than current models, you would need to add support for the model in the [`evaluation/models`](https://github.com/tju01/ilm-eval/tree/main/evaluation/models) folder and then register it in the `get_model_class()` function in [`evaluation/utils.py`](https://github.com/tju01/ilm-eval/blob/main/evaluation/utils.py).
 This is all that is needed to support a new model.

-If you have evaluated a model and want the results on the leaderboard, you can open a pull request with the results from `reports/` folder.
+If you have evaluated a model and want the results on the leaderboard, you can open a pull request with the files in the `reports/` folder that are added and changed when running `./evaluate.py`.

 ## Contact